Rodrigo163/twenty-questions/README.md

 To play more than once, you can re-run `TQ.game.play()` as many times as you'd like.

-(Importing the module will take a few seconds to initialise as all the libraries are loaded, but then the fun will begin!)
+(Importing the module will take a few seconds while all the libraries are loaded, but then the fun can begin!)